Guide to Debt Consolidation Mortgages

 This guide gives general advice on how you could use mortgages to consolidate your existing debts with the overall goal of reducing your costs.

 Debt consolidation mortgages can be a lifeline for those struggling with their finances.
-Let’s explore everything you need to know about debt consolidation mortgages and whether they can be a solution for you.
+Let’s explore everything you need to know in this video about debt consolidation mortgages and whether they can be a solution for you.

 What is a Debt Consolidation Mortgage?